Yelling Fire in an Empty Theater: Production

 The film was produced by Ryan Martin Brown and 5th Floor Pictures.
 It was filmed on a mini-DV camcorder on a very small budget.
-Director Justin Zuckerman said he likes the playful aesthetic and look of mini-DV.
+Director Justin Zuckerman said he liked the playful aesthetic and look of mini-DV.

 Release

 The film premiered at the Slamdance Film Festival on January 27, 2022, where it was nominated for Best Narrative Feature.
 It won the Audience Choice Award for Best Feature at the 2022 Tallahassee Film Festival.
 On January 18, 2023, Cinedigm announced that it had acquired the North American rights to the film, and that it would be released on Cinedigm's streaming platform Fandor starting on January 24, 2023.